devrajjj/BookExchange/README.md

 ## Features

 ### Login & Register Functionality
-Leveraging the relationality of PostgreSQL, the Book Exchange has the ability to create new users, and also allow those users to have books that correspond with their user profile.

 <p align="center">
 <img src="./images/register.png" />
 </p>

 ### Add Favorite Books By ISBN
-Want to add your favorite book?
-Simply find your favorite reading material's ISBN and add it to the Book Exchange to have a customized platform to note the books you currently own!

 <p align="center">
 <img src="./images/findingBooks.png" />